-SITE NUMBER: B0943 NAME of SITE: Peterculter West, Phase 2b Proposer: Stewart Milne Homes Nature of the proposal: Residential Develop ment (Phase 2 c.36. no units) Checklist Score: 47 Constraints: Gree n Belt Recommendation: Undesirable Justification: This development would be predominately residential in nature, however the proposer does however indicate that some local employment could also be provided as part of wider masterplanned approach.
+SITE NUMBER: B0943 NAME of SITE: Peterculter West, Phase 2b

+Nature of the proposal: Residential Development (Phase 2 c.36.no units)

+This development would be predominately residential in nature, however the proposer does however indicate that some local employment could also be provided as part of wider masterplanned approach.
 The site is within the Green Belt.
 The site is considered to be undesirable for development.
 The site is located adjacent to the River Dee and Culter Burn SAC and the Culter Burn LNCS which, without mitigation, may result in some loss or disturbance of wildlife habitat or species.
 Development on this site would also (without mitigation measures) impact on the surrounding landscape.
 Any development would be unrelated to the main settlement of Peterculter and is likely to be car dependent.
-The overall vision and spatial strategy of the Local Development Plan is considered to be appropriate and was established following the Examination into the 2012 Local Development Plan.
-Adequate housing and employment has been provided to meet the allowances set in the emerging Strategic Development Plan.
-The emerging Strategic Development Plan already seeks to supply a generous supply of housing land and there is no numerical justification to allocate further housing sites.
-Under these circumstances, it is considered that there are insufficient over-riding benefits arising from this site which would justify allocating it for development.